Justice-Reaper/AutoBspwmKali/README.md

 - **mkt**: Creates the necessary working directories for performing a pentest
 - **setTarget**: Sets the target in the polybar
 - **setWallpaper**: Configures the desktop wallpaper
+- **showHelpPanel**: Displays all commands and shortcuts of the environment

 ## Bspwm Shortcuts
 <kbd>Windows</kbd> + <kbd>(1,2,3,4,5,6,7,8,9,0)</kbd> : Switch between workspaces